 About

-I am currently collaborating with the groups of Prof. Albert Chern (UC San Diego), Prof. Martin Rumpf (University of Bonn) and Prof. Yasemin Özkan-Aydin (University of Notre Dame).
+I am currently collaborating with the groups of Prof. Mark Pauly (EPFL), Prof. Martin Rumpf (University of Bonn), Prof. Peter Schröder (Caltech/University of Bonn), and Prof. Yasemin Özkan-Aydin (University of Notre Dame).

 News